music dictionary : Ad - Ad

 Adversité(French f.) adversity

-Advertencia(Spanish f.) warning, (prefatory) note, foreward
+Advertencia(Spanish f.) warning, (prefatory) note, foreward, prologue

-adviento(Spanish m.)
+Adviento(Spanish m.)
 Advent

 ad vitam(Latin) for life